balazsjdp/code_bros_conundrum/README.md

 -------

+## Starting riddle:

 Hark!
-In yon realm of moving portraiture, where tales do unfold, A cryptic missive lies in wait, its secrets yet untold.
+In the realm of flying pictures, where tales do unfold, A cryptic missive lies in wait, its secrets yet untold.
 Seek ye the platform where creators do convene,
 To share their visions upon the screen serene.